Eve Security Installer 2.2.20

 --use-existing-issuer-kind ClusterIssuer | Issuer issuerRef.kind for the leaf Certificate (default: ClusterIssuer if omitted)

---database-url URL Backend database API base URL (HTTPS)
+--database-url URL Advanced: backend database API base URL (HTTPS)

---chart-oci URL Umbrella chart OCI ref when not using a local chart
+--chart-oci URL Umbrella chart OCI ref (default: oci://ghcr.io/evesecurityinc/eve-installer)

 --chart-version version Chart version on GHCR; required for OCI + --non-interactive